Timer-cxz/hey/README.md

 Usage: hey [options...] <url>

 Options:
-  -n  Number of requests to run.
+  -r  Random to get a num in [0, x) to replace 'random' in url -n  Number of requests to run.
 Default is 200.
   -c  Number of requests to run concurrently.
 Total number of requests cannot
       be smaller than the concurrency level.
 Default is 50.